Accessing Birth Control

 The Supreme Court's 1965 decision in Griswold v.
 Connecticut was an important victory for those seeking reproductive rights.
 Police arrested and fined a doctor and the Planned Parenthood League of Connecticut executive director for giving contraception advice to married couples.
 This was against Connecticut state law.

 Dissenting judges disagreed with a far-reaching interpretation of a Constitutional right to privacy.
 But they agreed that the law at issue was outdated and unenforceable.
-Although the decision was only about contraception and married couples, its established principles formed the foundation of most later litigation on reproductive rights.
+The decision only concerned contraception and married couples.
+But, it formed the foundation of most later litigation on reproductive rights.

 In 1972, in the case of Eisenstadt v.
 Baird, the U.S. Supreme Court expanded this ruling and guaranteed unmarried couples the right to access contraception.